RISCV-MYTH-WORKSHOP/riscv_myth_workshop_dec20-karthikvnit/README.md

 The modelling of D flipflop is that it passes next state value to current state on rising clock edge.
 ![flipflop](flipflop.PNG)

+By using the above principle we model circuit diagram of fibonacci series.
 The circuit diagram of fibonacciseries is shown below:
 ![fibonacciseries](fibonacciseries.PNG)

-The TL verilog code has been written as below in makerchip IDE platform:
+The TL verilog code has been written as below in makerchip IDE platform.
+There is no flipflop coding done here.

 ![tlverilog](tlverilog.PNG)